canismarko/dungeon-sheets/README.rst

 Usage
 =====

-Each character is described by a python (or JSON) file, which gives many attributes associated with the character.
+Each character is described by a python (or a VTTES JSON) file, which gives many attributes associated with the character.
 See examples_ for more information about the character descriptions.

 .. _examples: https://github.com/canismarko/dungeon-sheets/tree/master/examples

 The PDF's can then be generated using the ``makesheets`` command.
+If no filename is given, the current directory will be parsed and any character files found will be processed.
+If the ``--recursive`` option is used, sub-folders will also be parsed.

 .. code:: bash